Oil Theft, Pollution and the Politics of Modular Refineries

 Crude oil theft and artisanal refining operations add to the pollution of the Niger Delta

 Moreover, the activities of state security agencies compound the pollution in the Niger Delta.
 For example, widespread black soot pollution has impacted many parts of the Niger Delta, including the city of Port Harcourt since 2016.
 The soot which are black particles resulting from incomplete combustion of materials that deposit inside homes (when windows are open), on cars, roofs and any other thing left in the open are blamed on activities of artisanal refineries, asphalt companies, and abattoir operators who use condemned vehicle tires to roast cow and goat skins.
-While the aforementioned sources contribute to black soot emissions, Social Action believes that the bulk of it comes from the incessant and indiscriminate burning of tankers, vessels, artisanal refining sites and other oil laden containers by men of the Operation Delta Save, Nigerian Navy and Nigerian Security and Civil Defence Corps (NSCDC) in the region.
+While the aforementioned sources contribute to black soot emissions, Alone believes that the bulk of it comes from the incessant and indiscriminate burning of tankers, vessels, artisanal refining sites and other oil laden containers by men of the Operation Delta Save, Nigerian Navy and Nigerian Security and Civil Defence Corps (NSCDC) in the region.
 For instance, the Nigerian Navy’s Chief of Naval Staff, Vice Admiral Ibok-Ete Ibas told Channels Television on June 5, 2017, that they have so far destroyed over 500 illegal refineries in the Niger Delta during the first half of 2017 alone.
 As good as this may sound, as we also know, crude oil and other products recovered from these illegal refineries are not safely evacuated but deliberately burnt or contents spilled into the environment.

 Those involved in artisanal refining boast that the security operatives cannot stop them and that their products are competitive with those imported or produced in the main refineries.
 Some of those interviewed on this said that the illegally refined petroleum products like fuel, kerosene and diesel support local demand and contribute to the sustenance of the Nigerian economy such that if they stop operation over a period of time, there would be energy crisis in Nigeria as some of their products are also bought and distributed nationwide by tanker drivers and registered marketers.